Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/incontournables/developpeurs/inc-dev-parcours-focus.md

 **Description: **

-Elements (links, buttons, form fields) must receive the focus in a logical order for the user, without being trapped or blocked, even for dynamically-generated content appearing or disappearing (changing the DOM, Ajax,…).
+Elements (links, buttons, form fields) must receive the focus in a logical order (top to bottom, left to right) when the order of focus is necessary for understanding or keyboard operability, and the user does not remain trapped or blocked, even for dynamically generated content appearing or disappearing (DOM modification, Ajax,…).

 Example (numbered bullets indicate how focus moves in the page) :
 ![Screenshot showing focus order](./images/focus/focus-order.png)